KelvinPrimo/angular-boilerplate-primo/README.md

 - **Tailwind CSS**;

 ## Purpose of the Repository
-The purpose of this repository is to speed up the start of new Angular projects by providing an initial setup that already includes the most commonly used tools and libraries in modern applications.
-Additionally, we aim to standardize contributions through a predefined Pull Request template, ensuring consistency and quality in collaborative development.
+The purpose of this repository is to speed up the start of new Angular projects by providing an initial setup that already includes tools and libraries.

 ## How to Start